Indy 500 qualifying TV schedule, times for NBC Sports, Peacock, NBCSN

 Leigh Diffey will handle play by play with analysts Townsend Bell and Paul Tracy and pit reporters Marty Snider, Kelli Stavast, Kevin Lee and Dave Burns.
 On the Peacock Pit Box will be NASCAR on NBC analyst Steve Letarte and Jimmie Johnson, seven-time NASCAR Cup Series champion and 2021 IndyCar rookie.

 There are 35 cars vying for 33 spots in the Greatest Spectacle in Racing.
-Positions 10-30 will be locked in during nearly six hours of qualifying Saturday.
-Sunday will feature the fastest nine qualifers squaring off for the pole position in the May 30 race, and the slowest five cars battling for the final three spots in the Last Row Shootout.
+Positions 10-30 were locked in during nearly six hours of qualifying Saturday.

+Scott Dixon turned the fastest lap Saturday on the first attempt after claiming the first spot in the qualifying draw Friday.

 Here’s the full broadcast grid for Indy 500 qualifying TV this weekend (all times are ET):